Pometry/Raphtory/docs/source/reference/index.rst

 API reference
 =============

-This page gives an overview of all public polars objects, functions and methods.
+This page gives an overview of all public raphtory objects, functions and methods.

 .. toctree::